 Dare I say it, but should brands go as far as encouraging their customers to use their digital products less?
 Make the interactions they do have with them more meaningful and significant and there’s potentially less need to come back, with the net result of us all using our energy-hungry devices less often.

 Sustainable Thinking in Product Design

-We’ve witnessed some innovative thinking (such as this article by Felix Heibeck) on how we can challenge the accepted notion of a successful product or service by adding sustainability or inclusivity into the criteria.
+We’ve witnessed some innovative thinking (such as this article by Felix Heibeck on Medium) on how we can challenge the accepted notion of a successful product or service by adding sustainability or inclusivity into the criteria.

 Businesses have prioritised their services by measuring desirability, feasibility and viability, and adding sustainability to that list will require innovation, new business models and new measurement frameworks.
 You don’t have to look hard to see how brands openly talk about their sustainability ambitions, so connecting these aspirations to their experience design is the logical next step.

 Some brands have been walking the walk long before it became popular to do so.
 Patagonia has put environmental challenges high on their agenda since they were founded, and today they use their brand platforms to actively support those wishing to be active in the climate crisis.